Capati/odin-vk-guide/website/docs/00_project-setup/02-code-walkthrough.md

 @(require_results)
 create_window :: proc(title: string, width, height: u32) -> (window: glfw.WindowHandle, ok: bool) {
-    // Save current logger for use outside of Odin context g_logger = context.logger

     // We initialize GLFW and create a window with it. ensure(bool(glfw.Init()), "Failed to initialize GLFW")